wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/review-benefits-stay-current.md

 ### Windows Update for Business

-You can use the cloud-based Windows Update for Business service to reduce administrative and compatibility effort to deploy updates and reduce bandwidth constraints for remote workers.
+You can use the cloud-based Windows Update for Business service to reduce administrative and compatibility effort to deploy updates, and reduce bandwidth constraints for remote workers.
 Windows Update for Business helps simplify the process for your organization during the deploy phase and eliminates much of the work that otherwise would need to be done to stay current.

 Windows Update for Business makes it possible for you to keep your Windows 10 devices always up to date with the latest version of Windows.
 At the same time, you remain in control of when and how your devices are updated.
 For example, you can defer or pause updates for a device for a certain period of time.
-You can configure different policies for feature updates, quality updates, driver updates, or updates for specific Microsoft products like Office.
+You can configure different policies for feature updates, quality updates, driver updates, or updates for specific Microsoft products like Microsoft 365 apps.
 You can use Windows Update for Business to test specific updates on a smaller segment of your environment, before pushing them out to the wider environment.
 You can integrate Windows Update for Business with Configuration Manager or Microsoft Intune.

 ### Desktop Analytics